Crumb Top Baking

 Ingredients to make cranberry orange muffins arranged on a work surface and labelled.

-• Fresh cranberries: A full cup adds a pop of colour and tart flavour.
-If you don’t have fresh cranberries, you can use frozen or dried cranberries.
+• Fresh cranberries: A full cup adds a pop of color and tart flavor.
+If you don't have fresh cranberries, you can use frozen or dried cranberries.

 • Steel-cut oats: For muffins with a nutty texture, you'll want to go with steel-cut oats.
 They need to soak for a few hours (or even overnight), so if you're short on time, just use rolled oats and soak them for 30-60 minutes.